antzkr/LUKS-Mount-Bash-Function/README.md

 # LUKS Mount Bash Function

-Bash function to mount and unmount LUKS images from the terminal.
+Simple bash function to mount and unmount LUKS images from the terminal.
 A single line finds available LUKS containers and mounts to your specified destination directory.

 # PURPOSE

-This bash script makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.
+This bash function makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.
 Note: only LUKS file containers / images are created by this function.
 Block devices (partitions) are NOT supported.
 Function can mount multiple LUKS file containers.

 # SYSTEM REQUIREMENTS